Contents on this page

 In addition to criteria for writing, a Web document is graded by

 Value of assignments

 7% - Computing autobiography

 20% - Responses in discussion forum

 10% - Quizzes

 20% - Final exam - Students must earn at least 65% on the final to pass the course.

-analyzes effective use of email, search engines, and Web pages
+analyze the effective use of email, search services, course blogs and discussion

-finds and evaluates sources about an ethical issue in Internet communication
+find and evaluate sources about an ethical issue in Internet communications

 Top of page